Zenoo/LightQuery/index.md

 });
 ```

-* The `LightQuery` object extend the native `Array` object, so you can use all of its methods/properties.
+* The `LightQuery` object extends the native `Array` object, so you can use all of its methods/properties.

 ```js
 // Examples